How Stress Impacts Men and Women Differently

 Stress doesn’t just affect us emotionally; it has profound physical consequences as well.
 For men, prolonged stress can increase the risk of heart disease, high blood pressure, and digestive issues.
 Due to the physiological ‘flight or fight’ response, men may experience these health risks in more pronounced ways.

 For women, chronic stress can contribute to hormonal imbalances, reproductive health problems, and a higher risk of autoimmune diseases.
-The constant juggling of demands and the emotional toll of stress can lead to conditions like insomnia, anxiety, and depression, which are often more common in women than in men.
+The constant juggling of demands and the emotional toll of stress can lead to conditions like insomnia, anxiety, and depression.

 However, for both men and women, self-care stress management techniques can make a huge positive difference resulting in a better quality of life.